mmcatdb/mmcat/documentation/content/en/user-guide/generation-workflow.md

 #### Layout
 Choose from the available layouts the one that best fits your schema.
 Change your choice even while schema structure editing.

-#### Merge
+#### Reference
-This structure editing operation enables you to identify objects which define relationships in the schema.
-Choose to define a Reference or a Primary Key.
-Both of these options provide a Manual or a Candidate choice.
-Click on objects to define the edit manually or select from a list of candidates.
-See an example of suggested candidates below, see manual choice in the picture in [Step 2](#step-2).
+This structure editing operation allows you to define relationships in the schema by identifying objects as references.
+References help establish connections between different entities within the schema.
+You can choose between a Manual or a Candidate approach.
+For the manual approach: click on objects in the schema to manually define the reference.
+For the Candidate approach: select from a list of suggested references provided by the system.
+See an example of suggested candidates in the figure below.

+#### Primary Key
+The primary key merge operation builds on the functionality of references.
+In addition to defining a relationship between objects, marking an object as a Primary Key designates it as the unique identifier for that entity.
+As with references, you can define primary keys manually by clicking on objects or choose from a list of candidates suggested by the system.
+See the manual choice process in the picture in [Step 2](#step-2).

 ![Primary Key Candidates](/img/primary-key-candidates.png)